|University Location||Sydney, New South Wales|

 **Once you begin the Doctor of Veterinary Medicine (Year 3) you are subject to the DVM course fees.

-*While the application deadline for the 2020 intake is November 21, 2019, please note applications are assessed as they are received (first come, first served).
+*While the application deadline for the 2023 intake is December 6, 2022, applications are usually assessed as they are received (first come, first served).
 You are encouraged to apply as early as possible as this program can fill before the deadline.